Are You Stuck in an All or Nothing Mentality?

 Find your middle ground

-Remember your morality doesn't come from the food you eat
+Remember your morality doesn't come from the food you eat or whether you miss a workout or not

 The process is often times more important than the goal or end